apify/actor-whitepaper/README.md

 The object is passed in JSON format, and its properties have a similar role as command-line arguments when running a program in a UNIX-like operating system.

-For example, an input object for an Actor `bob/screenshotter` can look like this:
+For example, an input object for an Actor `bob/screenshotter` could look like this:

 ```json
 {